 In the Nutrition Kitchen, a UHC Registered Dietitian teaches students how to choose budget-friendly, healthy food ingredients and prepare them into delicious, easy meals.
 Students get the opportunity to practice healthy cooking techniques, and afterwards enjoy the meal prepared in class.
 Class size is limited to 12 students and the cost is $5.00 per student ($10 for non fees paid).
 Please call 706-543-8690 to sign up, or go to www.uhs.uga.edu/nutrition/kitchen for more information.

-University Health Center provides a variety of services for students with eating and body image issues, including an evaluation, short-term individual therapy, nutritional counseling, medical assistance, and/or other services as appropriate.
+University Health Center provides a variety of services for students with eating and body image issues, including an evaluation, short-term individual therapy, nutritional counseling, medical evaluation, referral to community providers, and/or other services as appropriate.
 These services are provided by a multi-disciplinary eating disorders treatment team.
 There are fees for some services.

 For information about individual therapy, please call 706-542-2273 or check the CAPS website.

 Peer Nutrition Educators are upper level nutrition and dietetics students who work with the Registered Dietitian Nutritionists In UHC Health Promotion and Dining Services to offer fun, interactive, and informative programs to any interested student group.